 Healthcare in Malaysia is not free.
 However, the Malaysian Government has significantly subsidized the cost of healthcare at public facilities by paying around 90 percent of the total costs, making health expenses at public hospitals and clinics mostly inexpensive.

-This is one of the reasons that public hospitals in Malaysia are overcrowded.
+This is one of the reasons why public hospitals in Malaysia are overcrowded.

 Unfortunately, expats won’t get the same rates as locals.
 So, most non-Malaysians prefer to go to private hospitals and pay out of their pocket or have their insurance pay for it.